EXXETA/wordpress-plugin-donations/wp/README.md

 All reports are persisted as a private custom post type integrated into the WordPress system.

 One time per day, a routine will check if the time to generate a new report has been reached.
-You can view the date and time of the last check in plugin's report dashboard.
+You can view the date and time of the last check in the plugin's report dashboard.

 ### Plugin's settings